On Call Guide

 Security vulnerability fixes

 In open source software development, it's common for library maintainers to release updates when a new security vulnerability is discovered.
 Subscribe to the security mailing lists mentioned in the Preparation section.
-If you receive an advisory during your on-call shift, respond to it by creating an issue in GitHub and triaging it appropriately.
+If you receive an advisory during your on-call shift, including OpenJDK advisories, the most common response will be to update the appropriate dependency to the latest patch version that includes a fix.
+Once the update is available, Renovate will automatically create a PR with the update.
+If the vulnerability is being actively exploited and an update with a fix isn't available yet, create an issue in GitHub and triage it appropriately so that it receives immediate attention.

 Dependency updates